Guinea1/python-phonelookup/README.md

 You may also have to install ```twilio``` using pip.

-Nomorobo is a scam call lookup service, if it returns ```TRUE``` then the number is a robocaller/scam.
+Nomorobo is a scam call blocking service, if it returns ```TRUE``` then the number is a robocaller/scam.